amirahnasihah/backend-development/01-es6-review-intro/quiz-es6.md

 A. Last matching element of the array

-✅️B. First matching element of the array
+B. First matching element of the array✅️

 C. All matching elements from the array